What is EVP Flooring?

 - Attached underlayment – most rigid core flooring has this, made of foam or cork, to give added soundproofing and comfort.

-Also, there are two methods for making the rigid core and these different rigid core options have subtle differences,
+There are two distinct methods for making the rigid cores within EVP and these different rigid core options have subtle differences.

-So, when you’re researching you might come across the following rigid core flooring terms:
+So, when you’re researching you might come across the following EVP flooring terms:

 - WPC – aka wood plastic composite/ wood polymer core